It's great to be with you, my friends, Rush Limboy and the Excellence in Broadcasting Network, the Limboy Institute for Advanced Conservative Studies.

 Well, let's see.

-Uh it's not demanded that professors stop its suggested.
+It's not demanded that professors stop.

 The UC system wants teachers to stop using the phrase.

-That's just sexist.
+And that's just sexist.

 It's like asking, why are you such a wallflower?